ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 to study the interactions of waves and stratification with an initial state of isotropic turbulence with a $k^{-2}$ spectrum.
 It was hypothesized that the stratified turbulence would then transfer energy to larger scale, resulting in a shallower $\mfivethird$ spectrum.
-These ideas were also revisited fairly recently by @Xia2011 through experiments, wherein a large scale planar vortex was forced from the small scales electromagnetically to generate a
+These ideas were also revisited recently by @Xia2011 through experiments, wherein a large scale planar vortex was forced from the small scales electromagnetically to generate a
 $\mfivethird$ spectrum.

 ### Stratified turbulence

-In the early
+In the early 2000s a new theory of stratified turbulence

 The question of direction of the mesoscale energy cascade has remained an unsettled debate for a long time [@vallgren_possible_2011-1], however today one